rtpa25/swadesh_assignment_client/README.md

 - user gets automatically created on first launch
 - UUID is persisted with cache.
 - Add transaction with all given validations and constraints.
+- Credit money from admin, Debit money to admin & Transfer money to other users.
 - Swipe down to reload the List of transactions to see the latest transaction status.

 ## Local Setup